hediet/blog/content/posts/2019/9/ts-lang-service-plugin/index.post.md

 ## Outlook

 Language service plugins can do much more.
-They provide an easy way to implement custom features that can be easily distributed to your entire team, even when they use different IDEs.
+They provide a straightforward way to implement custom features that can be easily distributed to your entire team, even when they use different IDEs.

 Sadly, these features are limited to the language service API, which makes sense if you want to support arbitrary IDEs.
-If you want to implement a VS Code extension that needs unlimited access to the AST or typechecker of the currently opened project, but you don't want to spawn a second language server, you have to be creative as you can only use the fixed language service API to communicate with your language service plugin.
+However, if you want to implement a VS Code extension that needs unlimited access to the AST or typechecker of the currently opened project, but you don't want to spawn a second language server, you have to be creative as your VS Code extension can only use the fixed language service API to communicate with your language service plugin.

 However, there is trick: Start your own RPC server in your language service plugin on an random port and use `getQuickInfoAtPosition` at an impossible position from you VS Code extension to obtain that port!
 [Here](https://github.com/hediet/hediet-ts-refactoring-lsp/blob/682fc9e55426ab48b98a1a929607c149342f7abb/language-service-plugin/src/createLanguageServiceWithRpcServer.ts) you can find a sample implementation.